About 529 Plans

 529 College Savings Plans

-Named after Section 529 of the IRS tax code, 529 plans are state-sponsored plans that allow families to invest for college-bound beneficiaries on a tax-advantaged basis.
+Named after Section 529 of the Internal Revenue Code, 529 plans are state-sponsored plans that allow families to invest for college-bound beneficiaries on a tax-advantaged basis.
 Your investments grow tax deferred for the life of the account, and withdrawals are tax free when used to pay for qualified expenses.1 A 529 plan also offers substantial estate and gift tax benefits, making it an ideal gift from grandparents or other family members.

 Learn more about the features and benefits